 Professor Aidoo holds an honours degree in Biochemistry, an MSc in Fermentation both University of Science & Technology, Ghana and a PhD (Applied Microbiology) from the University of Strathclyde.

-Julie is a Senior Lecturer in Public Health Nutrition, she has a PhD in Nutrition Epidemiology, a Masters in Public Health, also she is a Registered Nutritionist and a Registered Dietitian.
+Julie is a Senior Lecturer in Public Health Nutrition, she has a PhD in Nutrition Epidemiology, a Master’s in Public Health, is a registered nutritionist and is a Dietitian.

 Dr Esther Aspinall joined Glasgow Caledonian University in May 2013 as a researcher working in the blood borne virus research team

 Stella Bain has been employed as a Lecturer in social and forensic psychology at Glasgow Caledonian University since 2003.

 Ruth joined the teaching team in 2005 following an internship at the Academic Unit of Musculoskeletal Disease, Leeds University.

 Professor Bartholomew was awarded his PhD in the Department of Biochemistry at the University of Leicester.